Crossbows 101: Everything You Need to Know to Get Started

 STEP 2: Take Your Stance

-Stand with feet shoulder width apart.
-Point your non-dominant shoulder toward the target.
+Stand with feet shoulder width apart and your shoulders square to the target.

 STEP 3: Load the Bolt